 Whether it’s a bottle, a cup, a knife, a musical instrument, or any product that is designed for humans has evolved with the same process of iterations to enhance User Experience.

-The practice of Feng Shui which dates almost 4000 BC, is basically a Chinese philosophy to seek balance and harmony between elements and space.
-It uses the basic elements and forces of nature, and then transforms that idea into human experiences in the form of the interior of a home.
+- Feng Shui: The practice of Feng Shui which dates almost 4000 BC, is a Chinese philosophy to seek balance and harmony between elements and space.
+It uses the basic elements and forces of nature and then transforms that idea into human experiences in the form of the interior of a home.
 Feng Shui was used to arrange the objects of a house.
-If we compare it with our existing design principle we are going to find that principles like layout, alignment, contrast, and hierarchy were still used at that point in time.
+If we compare it with our existing design principle we are going to find that principles like layout, alignment, contrast, and hierarchy were still used then.

-The Greeks have been creating ergonomic tools since the 3rd century BC to create a better user experience and ultimately have better efficiency.
-If we think about its history of ux design, they conducted design research to understand the need and behavior, and based on that they created tools that will enhance the User Experience.
+- Greek Tools: The Greeks have been creating ergonomic tools since the 3rd century BC to create a better user experience and ultimately have better efficiency.
+If we think about its history of UX design, they conducted design research to understand the need and behaviour, and based on that they created tools that will enhance the User Experience.

 Over the years we have achieved communication to be better and better not just functionally but also in terms of the user experience.
 In the future still, the fundamental need to communicate is going to be the same unless we evolve as a species to have a different set of needs.
 With the advancement in technology, we may have telepathic communication or we might be living in an alternate reality to communicate with other humans.

 There are a few technologies that I would like to mention that are going to revolutionize the human experience of the future: